Weetynn/predict-student-dropout/README.md

     ▪️ Outliers were detected in some continuous variables (e.g., previous qualification grades), treated with mean adjustments for some columns.

-    4.1.2 Renaming of the Column Label:
+##### 4.1.2 Renaming of the Column Label

-Corrected a spelling error in the column label "Nacionality" to "Nationality" for clarity and consistency.
+    ▪️ Corrected a spelling error in the column label "Nacionality" to "Nationality" for clarity and consistency.

-4.1.3 Conversion of Variables into Factor Data:
+##### 4.1.3 Conversion of Variables into Factor Data

-Converted attributes with mismatched data types (e.g., gender, target variable) into appropriate factor data types for accurate analysis and model compatibility.
+    ▪️ Converted attributes with mismatched data types (e.g., gender, target variable) into appropriate factor data types for accurate analysis and model compatibility.

-4.1.4 Detection and Treatment of Outliers:
+##### 4.1.4 Detection and Treatment of Outliers

-Identified outliers in continuous variables using the Interquartile Range (IQR) method, with a conservative IQR multiplier of 3.
+    ▪️ Identified outliers in continuous variables using the Interquartile Range (IQR) method, with a conservative IQR multiplier of 3.

-Treated outliers in key variables (e.g., previous qualification grade and admission grade) by replacing extreme values with mean values, ensuring data integrity for modeling.
+    ▪️ Treated outliers in key variables (e.g., previous qualification grade and admission grade) by replacing extreme values with mean values, ensuring data integrity for modeling.

+##### 4.1.5 Treatment of Problematic Entries

+    ▪️ Zero values in academic attributes were identified and treated as missing values, and imputation was performed using the missForest package.

+#### 📌 4.2 Exploratory Data Analysis (EDA)

+##### 4.2.1 Analysis on the Target Column

+    ▪️ Target class distribution was balanced enough, with no need for class balancing techniques.

+##### 4.2.2 Correlation Matrix

+    ▪️ A correlation heatmap was used to examine relationships between attributes.

+    ▪️ Strong correlations were noted between curricular attributes (e.g., units approved) and the target variable, while parental qualifications showed minimal correlations.

+    ▪️ Potential multicollinearity between independent variables was identified, with suggestions for feature reduction or regularization techniques if needed.